ArrowrIcon Home icon

 Children's party food shortly after the war

 I do remember going to children's parties shortly after the war.
 Rationing and austerity were rife and parents could not afford much in the way of luxury food.
 There were plenty of games, and parents put a great deal of effort into them.
-They had been brought up - as we were - to having to amuse themselves and so there was no shortage of ideas.
+They had been brought up - as we were - to having to amuse themselves.
+So there was no shortage of ideas.
 Standard games were musical chairs and pass the parcel.

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.